code-for-chapel-hill/NC-COVID-Support/.github/ISSUE_TEMPLATE/data-needs--issues.md

 ---
 name: Data needs/ issues
-about: What do we need to change/fix in our data sructure?
+about: What do we need to change/fix in our data structure?
 title: ''
 labels: documentation
 assignees: ''